-The European Banking Authority (EBA) today announces the results of this year’s EU-wide stress test, which also covers DnB NOR Bank.
-This is the first time a Norwegian bank has participated in an EU-wide stress test for banks.
+The European Banking Authority (EBA) today announces the results of the 2014 EU-wide stress test, which also covers the DNB banking group.

 Background and purpose

-The stress test assesses the resilience of European banks to severe shocks and losses in the form of credit losses, market risk, net interest income risk and potential conduct costs etc. It also seeks to improve transparency in the European banking sector, and is considered an important tool for supervisory authorities.
+The 2014 EU-wide stress test assesses the resilience of European banks to severe shocks and losses in the form of credit losses, market risk, net interest income risk and potential conduct costs etc. It also seeks to improve transparency in the European banking sector, and is considered an important tool for supervisory authorities.
 It should be noted that the EU-wide stress test is a complement to and not a substitute for Finanstilsynet's own stress tests.

 The stress test was carried out in April-October 2014.
 The test was conducted on a static balance sheet as of 31 December 2013 over a three-year time horizon (2014-2016).

 The stress test is initiated and coordinated by the EBA and undertaken in collaboration with national supervisory authorities, the European Central Bank, the European Systemic Risk Board and the European Commission.
 The national supervisory authorities are responsible for ensuring that banks correctly apply the common methodology developed by the EBA, for quality assurance and for challenging the banks' results and, ultimately, for determining and taking any supervisory action needed.